mozmeao/birdbox-documentation/docs/index.md

     1. You don't _need_ to do any development to the codebase to be able to deploy a working CMS-backed website.
 (You can still add new things, however.
 Check out [Extending Birdbox](extending.md).)

-    2. The [core repository](https://github.com/mozmeao/birdbox/) is never directly deployed[^1] - it must be forked before use.
-This is to avoid any subsequent changes to the core birdbox repo being accidentally deployed to the new site.
-We explore this more in [Maintenance](maintenance.md).
+    2. Every Birdbox site runs the same code as the [core repository](https://github.com/mozmeao/birdbox/) but that core repo is never directly deployed[^1] - it must be forked before use.
+We explore this model more in [Maintenance](maintenance.md).

     3. We have clear documentation about how to connect the new site's (forked) repo to Mozilla SRE's build and deployment pipeline.
 After that, they deployment process is simple: if you can `git push origin:main|stage|prod`, you can deploy changes.